 As a rule, always go lighter than what you’re considering.
 If you think you should take four t-shirts, take three.
 You’re going to get sweaty and you’re going to get dirty so it’s better to just accept it and give in to the filth.

 Before we begin though, I’d like to introduce you to the concept of moisture-wicking material.
-Basically, it’s a type of fabric that moves sweat away from your skin to dry quickly.
+Basically, it’s a type of fabric that moves sweat away from your skin to dry quickly and it’s super important for any clothes camping packing list.

 Most clothes sold by outdoor apparel shops tend to be moisture-wicking and they advertise it pretty proudly so don’t sweat the details too much (boom).